Enhanced adic formalism and perverse t-structures for higher Artin stacks: Perverse t-structures

-Thus $(\TS{p}{\cD}{\leq 0}(X,\lambda),\TS{p}{\cD}{\geq 0}(X,\lambda))$ is a $t$-structure on $\cD(X,\lambda)$.
-By definition, this $t$-structure is accessible, and, if $p$ takes values in $\Z$, weakly left complete.
-By \cite{Gabber}*{3.1}, this $t$-structure is weakly right complete, thus right complete.
-By Lemma \ref{2le:wlc}, the above $t$-structure is left complete if $p$ is locally bounded and every quasi-compact closed open subscheme of $X$ is $\lambda$-cohomologically finite.
-We say that a scheme $Y$ is \emph{$\lambda$-cohomologically finite} if there exists an integer $n$ such that, for every $\xi\in \Xi$, the $\lambda(\xi)$-cohomological dimension of the \'etale topos of $Y$ is at most $n$.
+\item such t-structure is left complete if is locally bounded and every quasi-compact closed open subscheme of $X$ is $\lambda$-cohomologically finite.
+Here, we say that a scheme $Y$ is \emph{$\lambda$-cohomologically finite} if there exists an integer $n$ such that, for every $\xi\in\Xi$, the $\Lambda(\xi)$-cohomological dimension of the \'etale topos of $Y$ is at most $n$. \end{enumerate} \end{lem}